Q: What should I Prepare for an Audition or Portfolio Review?

 Q: Must I come to the campus to audition?

 A: Most students will come to campus to audition.
-However, for students who live more than 250 miles from campus, we do have an online audition process.
-We are also a part of the Unifieds Conference in New York City.
+However, for non musical theatre applicants who live more than 250 miles from campus, we do have an online audition process.
+We also offer regional theatre auditions in New York City.

 Q: When should I audition?

-A: Applicants should audition as soon as you are ready.
-You must have applied for admission prior to auditioning.
-Students must audition at one of our pre-set dates October through February.
-In order to be considered for talent scholarships, you must audition no later than February.
+A: Applicants should audition as soon as they are ready, and applications must be submitted prior to the audition.
+Applicants must audition at one of our pre-set dates, October through February.
+In order to be fully considered for a Conservatory Scholarship, you must audition no later than February.

 A: The Shenandoah Conservatory offers talent scholarships to qualified students based upon their individual audition and the needs of the conservatory.
 When you audition, you will automatically be considered for a talent scholarship; there is no separate form to complete.
 Award offers are typically made by March 1.
 Conservatory awards are only a part of the total financial aid package, and are renewable for up to three additional years, provided a student remains a full-time undergraduate student, continues satisfactory academic and artistic progress and participation, and remains enrolled in the conservatory.